 User Guide: simpleRTK3B Pro

-You can use the simpleRTK3B Pro as a standalone board by connecting it to your PC or tablet.
-Additionally, it can be used as an add-on board for your projects, such as an Arduino shield.
+You can use the simpleRTK3B Pro as a standalone board by connecting it to a PC or tablet.
+Additionally, it can be used as an add-on board for custom projects. e.g. as an Arduino shield.

-The main component of the simpleRTK3B Pro board is the mosaic-X5 Triple Band (L1/L2/L5) GNSS RTK module.
+The main component of the board is the mosaic-X5 Triple Band (L1/L2/L5) GNSS RTK receiver module.

 Get started